launchql/launchql/sandbox/my-third/README.md

 ## Credits

-🛠 Built by Hyperweb (formerly Cosmology) — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/hyperweb-io)
+🛠 Built by LaunchQL — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/launchql)

 ## Disclaimer